Was this article helpful?

 Solution

 The BCD can be changed from the Billing and Payment Term section of an account detail page.
-If Auto-Set is used for the BCD, the intial setting of the BCD to a specific day of the month is unnecessary.
+If Auto-Set is used for the BCD, the initial setting of the BCD to a specific day of the month is unnecessary.
 When the BCD of an account is changed in the middle of a billing period, effects vary based on the charge types associated with the subscription.

 For one time charges, there is no effect, since these charges bill on the date they are triggered on.